 After your primer coat is done, the base coat of outdoor enamel can be applied in coats.

-In a few days, when painted surface is completely dry apply protective finish as if item were new.
+In a few days, when painted surface is completely dry apply the protective finish as if the item were new.

 Small scratches should be touched up with primer followed by matching enamel to prevent rusting again.

 - Garden / Landscaping / Patio — 260